 Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

-Wednesday's contest features the No. 22 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) matching up at Al McGuire Center in what is expected to be a competitive matchup, with a projected 70-68 win for Creighton according to our computer prediction.
-Game time is at 8:00 PM ET on December 13.
+Wednesday's game that pits the No. 20 Creighton Bluejays (7-1) versus the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 70-68 in favor of Creighton.
+Tipoff is at 8:00 PM ET on December 13.

-The Golden Eagles enter this game after a 64-62 win against Illinois State on Sunday.
+In their most recent outing on Sunday, the Golden Eagles claimed a 64-62 victory over Illinois State.

-In their last game on Sunday, the Golden Eagles secured a 64-62 win over Illinois State.
-The Bluejays are coming off of a 73-61 win against Wyoming in their last game on Sunday.
-In the Golden Eagles' win, Liza Karlen led the way with a team-high 19 points (adding six rebounds and four assists).
-Emma Ronsiek scored a team-high 22 points for the Bluejays in the win.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!